 With winter fast approaching you may well be thinking about how you will keep your home warm.
 Insulation is a huge part of making homes more efficient and economically warm.
-With the UK government having opened applications for a number of green home energy grants, in particular the Green Homes Grant, accessing cavity wall insulation and all the benefits it brings, is easier than ever.
 There are various effective ways in which you can make a property more energy efficient and less wasteful when it comes to retaining heat in the cooler months.
 Cavity wall insulation however, is one of the most effective and well-established ways in which qualifying properties can acquire these benefits.

 What is cavity wall insulation?